 Aliquam dapibus ipsum vitae sem

-By 1980 it was as if the earthwork itself was dying.
+It was as if the earthwork itself was dying.
 At ground level it was a desert.

 The pdf report contains video sequences.
 There are two options for download.